YarosMallorca/adobe_deactivation_bypass/README.md

 # Adobe Deactivation Bypass

-This is a simple script that allows you to bypass the Adobe Creative Cloud deactivation limit.
+This simple script allows you to bypass the Adobe Creative Cloud deactivation limit.

 Note: This requires a cracked version of the Adobe software to work.